201st-Luka/201st-Luka/README.md

 This Discord bot is also using my own ClashOfClans API wrapper ([PyClasher](https://github.com/201st-Luka/PyClasher)) which will be released soon on [PyPi.org](https://pypi.org/).

+An other project is the [simulator for spectroscopic terms](https://github.com/201st-Luka/Sim4SpecTerms) (for the Chemistry students of my university).
+The project was firstly written in C but had no graphical user interface (see [SimulatorForSpectroscopicTerms-C](https://github.com/201st-Luka/SimulatorForSpectroscopicTerms-C)).
+The command line code works on Ubuntu but writing this project with C has no future.
+That is why I am currently re-writing theproject with Rust.
+This allows me to write OS independent code (I hope so).

 ---

 #### My goals